migrantcoder/Mu/README.md

-Minimalist utility libraries for C++14.
+Minimalist utility libraries for C++14, including lock free, non-blocking data structures.

-Mu requires C++ 14 and supports x86_64 on Linux and OS X. The library is built and tested on Linux and OS X using clang 3.5.
+Mu requires C++14 and supports x86_64 and i386 architectures.
+The library is built and tested on Linux and OS X using clang 3.5.

 Mu is licensed under the terms of the GPL v2 as per http://www.gnu.org/licenses/gpl-2.0.html.